Blog

 Editor’s Note: This is part three of a series focused on laboratory staffing challenges and how the best laboratory information system software can help overcome them.

-Welcome to part three of our blog series exploring how to overcome today’s toughest laboratory staffing challenges.
-In this installment, we share expert insights from three seasoned professionals who offer real-world strategies for growing and scaling clinical laboratories and pathology practices, despite the ongoing shortage of qualified medical lab technologists across the industry.
+Welcome to part three of our blog series on overcoming today's toughest laboratory staffing challenges.
+In this installment, we share expert insights from three seasoned professionals who offer real-world strategies for growing and scaling clinical laboratories and pathology practices amid the ongoing shortage of qualified medical lab technologists.

-In part one of our series, we sat down with Dr. James Crawford, Senior Vice President for Laboratory Services at Northwell Health, who shared his thoughts on recruitment, compensation, career advancement, and process improvements.
+In part one, we heard from Dr. James Crawford, Senior Vice President for Laboratory Services at Northwell Health, who shared his thoughts on recruitment, compensation, career advancement, and process improvements.

-In part two of the series, Bri Spencer, Molecular Lab Manager at Avero Diagnostics, shared insights into how labs can leverage advanced laboratory information system (LIS) technology to automate redundant manual processes, streamline laboratory workflow management, and improve the quality of services rendered.
+In part two, Bri Spencer, Molecular Lab Manager at Avero Diagnostics, shared insights on how labs can leverage an advanced laboratory information system to automate redundant manual processes, streamline laboratory workflow management, and improve service quality.

-In the final chapter of our series, we’ve turned to Joseph Guido, an anatomic pathology lab consultant and former lab IT Director with loads of experience using pathology LIS systems.
-In this chapter, Guido discusses the growing importance of LIS pathology software in healthcare.
+In this final chapter, turned to Joseph Guido, an anatomic pathology lab consultant and former lab IT Director with extensive experience using pathology LIS systems.
+Guido discussed the growing importance of LIS pathology software in healthcare.

 Case Study: A Conversation With LIS System Administrator Kristie Becerra